Naval Ravikant is an Entrepreneur, Investor, and Founder of AngelList.

 It’s good to be in a smaller company early because…there’s less of an infrastructure to prevent early promotion.”

-I think the above are good points, but for #2 there are pros and cons.
+I think the above are good points, but for the second one there are pros and cons to working in a smaller company.

-Naval Ravikant Quotes To Make You Think #4: Own Equity and Make Passive Income
+Naval Ravikant Quotes on Career Advice #4: Own Equity and Make Passive Income

 If you’re getting paid for renting out your time, you can make good money, but you won’t make the kind of money that can really give you freedom – the passive income that can make you money while you’re on vacation”

-Naval Ravikant Quotes To Make You Think #5: Create
+Naval Ravikant Quotes on Career Advice #5: Create

 If you can’t code, write books and blogs, record videos and podcasts.”

-Naval Ravikant Quotes To Make You Think #6: Become the Best in The World
+Naval Ravikant Quotes On Career Advice #6: Become the Best in The World

 “Become the best in the world at what you do.
 Keep redefining what you do until this is true.”